mvolkmann/blog/src/migrating-from-react-to-htmx.md

 - State

-  All the state is only maintained on the server in the htmx version.
+  All the state is only maintained on the server in the htmx app.
+  This greatly simplifies state management.
-  In the Next.js and SvelteKit versions,
+  In the Next.js and SvelteKit apps,
   `dogMap` is maintained in both the server and client.

 - Reactivity